TomonoriHoshi/jpinfect/README.md

 #> Usage is subject to their open data policy (Government Standard Terms of Use v1.0).
 #> Details: https://id-info.jihs.go.jp/usage-contract.html
 #> This library is independently developed and is not affiliated with any government entity.

-# Loading build-in datasets
-data("sex_prefecture")

-data("place_prefecture")

-data("bullet")
 ```

+## Usage

-## Built-in Datasets
+### Built-in Datasets

 The following datasets are included in this package and sourced from the Japan Institute for Health Security (JIHS).
-They provide valuable information for analysing infectious disease trends across Japan.
+These datasets are:

 -   `sex_prefecture`: Confirmed weekly case reports on the sex distribution of reported cases by prefecture from 1999 to 2022.
 For further details, run `?sex_prefecture`.